 Unfortunately, this scheme is only open to self-employed people who have a tax return for 18/19.
 If you weren't self-employed until after tax year 2018/19 you aren't eligible for the Self Employment Income Support Scheme.

 However, if you live in Scotland you may instead be able to instead apply for a grant under a new scheme called the Newly Self-Employed Hardship Fund.
-As yet there are no similar schemes for newly self-employed people in the other parts of the UK.
-You should also seek advice about whether you can claim any additional support via the benefits system.

 You may also be able to access financial support in the form of loans available to small and medium businesses or other financial assistance.
 Most of the schemes are UK-wide, but in some of the nations additional support may be available.